-standard specifies the AWS Standard storage class, standard_ia the AWS Standard - Infrequent Access storage class, glacier the AWS Glacier storage class, azure_append_blob the Azure Append Blob storage class. standard is the only valid storage class for GOOGLES3.
+standard specifies the AWS Standard storage class, standard_ia the AWS Standard - Infrequent Access storage class, glacier the AWS Glacier storage class and azure_append_blob the Azure Append Blob storage class.

-By default, this is set to standard for all AWS, GOOGLES3, and Q-Cloud Archive media, glacier for Q-Cloud Vault media, azure_append_blob for Azure media.
+By default, this is set to standard for all AWS and Q-Cloud Archive media, glacier for Q-Cloud Vault media, and azure_append_blob for Azure media.